Visualize the impact of atmospheric opacity on rover instruments to help scientists reduce mission planning time.

 Anticipate and Validate

 The current process of obtaining and analyzing tau data is lengthy and inefficient.
-L-RROI processes daily tau data from orbiters and landers and reconstructs it on top of the Martian globe.
+L-RROI processes daily tau data from orbiters and landers and reconstructs it on top of the Martian terrain.
 At a quick glance, scientists can gain situational awareness of dust behavior and plan ahead for a global dust storm.
-They can also switch between Mars missions: Mars 2020, Curiosity, and Insight.
+They can also switch among Mars missions: Mars 2020, Curiosity, and InSight.

 Make Informed Decision

 During the planning process, scientists can select the instruments they are interested in using.
 L-RROI takes the input, integrates tau data, visualizes instrument conditions, and helps scientists identify the best time to conduct an activity.
-This help scientists quickly eliminate time frames that could potential affect rover's safety, enhancing collaboration among the science and engineering teams.
+This help scientists quickly eliminate time frames that could potential affect rover's safety, reducing the back and forth between the science and engineering teams.

-Understanding the pattern of historical data is critical for the mission teams to evaluate and assess current rover plans.
-Scientists can use L-RROI to compare and contrast data, seeing the pattern overtime in order to plan, study, and predict future dust behaviors.
+Understanding the history data is critical for the mission teams to evaluate and assess current rover plans.
+Scientists can use L-RROI to compare and contrast data, identify anomalites, and review data pattern overtime in order to plan, study, and predict future dust behaviors.

-Dust increases camera exposure time and could harm rover instruments.
-Knowing what the photos would look like at a certain time in the mission can help scientists anticipate and allocate proper resources.
-L-RROI helps scientists achieve that with the "Rover View" feature.
-Scientists can drop a pin on the map to view past or predicted image.
-They can further compare and contrast with other images to gain a holistic view of tau effects.
+Dust increases camera exposure time and returns unclear photos.
+Knowing what the photos would look like at a certain time in the mission can help scientists anticipate and avoid wasting rover power on taking images that wouldn't be usable.
+L-RROI helps scientists simulate and compare various opacity conditions from the point of view of the rover.
+Scientists can drop a pin on the map to view past or predicted images.
+They can further compare and contrast images with different tau values to get a holistic view of tau effects.

 Atmospheric opacity (tau) is a measure of optical depth or how much sunlight can penetrate the atmosphere.
 Since Mars is covered with dust, the higher the tau value means there’s more dust in the air, and less sunlight can reach the surface.